QuantEcon/imf_2024/day_2/morning/wealth_dynamics.md

 are subject to both

 * idiosyncratic shocks, which affect labor income and returns, and
-* aggregate shocks, which also impact on labor income and returns
+* an aggregate shock, which also impacts on labor income and returns

+In most macroeconomic models savings and consumption are determined by optimization.

-Savings and consumption behavior is taken as given -- you can plug in your favorite model and then analyze distribution dynamics using these techniques.
+Here savings and consumption behavior is taken as given -- you can plug in your favorite model to obtain savings behavior and then analyze distribution dynamics using the techniques described below.

 Uncomment if necessary